-In the following, two distinct types of persistent identifiers (PIDs) are discussed: DOIs, which can only be assigned to data that comply with certain standards for citation metadata and curation, and the more generic "Handles"31 that have fewer constraints and may be more easily adapted for a particular use.
+In the following, two distinct types of persistent identifiers (PIDs) are discussed: DOIs, which can only be assigned to data that comply with certain standards for citation metadata joint-declaration-data-citation-principles-final and curation, and the more generic "Handles"31 that have fewer constraints and may be more easily adapted for a particular use.
 The "Handle System", as explained in Sect.
 5.2 allows unique PIDs to be assigned to datasets at the point of publication.
 Technically both types of PIDs rely on the underlying Global Handle Registry to provide services (e.g. to resolve the PIDs and provide associated metadata, such as the location of the data itself).